rhysd/vim-notes-cli/README.md

 You can read manual by `:help vim-notes-cli` after installation.

+All commands can be completed while input.
+Please input `<TAB>` to complete arguments.

 ### `:NotesSelect [{args}...]`

 It selects one (or multiple) of candidates with [peco][] or [fzf][] and opens selected notes with new Vim buffers.